 Figure 2: Pathological changes progress and change with the development of epileptogenesis and epilepsy.

-Ion channels are the structural basis for the regulation of excitability in excitable tissues in vivo, and are closely related to the occurrence of epilepsy [9].Other studies have shown that epilepsy is an ion channel disease, which may be due to mutations in the gene encoding ion channel proteins, resulting in changes in ion channel function, resulting in abnormal excitability or inhibitory changes in nervous tissue, and then leading to epileptic seizures[10] ].
+Ion channels are the structural basis for the regulation of excitability in excitable tissues in vivo, and are closely related to the occurrence of epilepsy.
+Some studies have shown that epilepsy is an ion channel disease, which may be due to mutations in the gene encoding ion channel proteins, resulting in changes in ion channel function, resulting in abnormal excitability or inhibitory changes in nervous tissue, and then leading to epileptic seizures[9].
 The function of ion channels is to selectively allow corresponding ions to pass through.
 Currently, it has been found that ion channels related to epilepsy include sodium, potassium, and calcium ion channels.
 After ions pass through ion channels, they will cause changes in the cell membrane potential, resulting in neuronal excitation or inhibition.
-Benedictus MR et al. [11] found that ion exchange imbalance can also cause ion channel diseases, that is, epilepsy induced by anions or cations.
-Hyperactivated cyclic nucleotide (HCN)-gated channels in ion channels are associated with temporal lobe seizures [12].
-Sun Hong et al. [13] found that the down-regulation of HCN channels and protein expression can cause a decrease in ion concentration, which in turn makes neurons overexcited and induces epileptic seizures.
-In short, the seizures of epilepsy may be caused by multiple ion channels, but the final pathway is the same, all of which are abnormal changes in electrolyte distribution and transport, leading to ion channel dysfunction, which further excites neurons and causes epileptic seizures.
+Benedictus MR et al. [10] found that ion exchange imbalance can also cause ion channel diseases, that is, epilepsy induced by anions or cations.
+Therefore, most cases of epilepsy result from abnormal changes in electrolyte distribution and transport, leading to ion channel dysfunction, which in turn causes neuronal excitation and triggers epileptic seizures.

 Figure 3: Mutations that lead to the development of epilepsy may affect genes directly involved in the generation and transmission of nerve impulses (I), or affect genes responsible for nervous system development and metabolism (II).
 In the second case, the violation of the functions of ion channels and specific synaptic proteins occurs indirectly.